 The infrastructure facilitates the software and keeps it operating.
 Similar to what veggies do for the body, without infrastructure the software has nothing to run on.
-Infrastructure costs basically includes the cost of the hardware, backups, storage, desktop computers and server infrastructure.
+Infrastructure costs basically include the cost of the hardware, backups, storage, desktop computers, and server infrastructure.

 Let's face it, cheese makes the burger better.
-Database management systems does the same thing for the software.
-They are used to manage the storage, retrieval and automated updating of the data in a ERP system.
-The licenses for database management systems are usually bought separately from the ERP system but they can be included in the implementing cost.
+Database management systems do the same thing for the software.
+They are used to manage the storage, retrieval, and automated updating of the data in an ERP system.
+The licenses for database management systems are usually bought separately from the ERP system, but they can be included in the implementation cost.
 Microsoft SQL Server or Oracle are most commonly used.

 Although these were not demonstrated in the graphic, these are the ketchup and mustard that's added to the burger for taste.
-Ketchup being data migration and mustard being the license renewal fee.
+Ketchup is data migration and mustard is the license renewal fee.

 Data migration cost is determined by the amount of data being moved, the complexity of that data, the availability of migration tools, and the gaps of information between your current software and the new software.
 Because of these factors, the cost of migrating from spreadsheets is generally greater than migrating from another business software solution.